dress96/DMV-script/README.md

-# Fivem - Driving license exam script
+# FiveM - Driving license exam script

 This is a first script where I learn the basic concept use the in LUA languaje and how this implemented in Fivem platform and praticing basic concepts to create a NUI in fivem using HTML,CSS and JavaScript.